Anita Leslau was diagnosed with stage three ovarian cancer when she was 72 years old, she shares her story.

 "My symptoms included a swollen stomach and pains.
 I made a visit to my GP and asked him to refer me to a Gastroenterologist who sent me for a scan.
 The scan revealed that I had Stage 3 ovarian cancer.

-I was shocked and horrified to know I had ovarian cancer as it was all completely new to me.
-I received a lot of support from my Gastroenterologist compared to my GP which helped with my fear.
-Fortunately for me, my desire to live and love my life kept me positive during my treatment.
+I was horrified to be told I had ovarian cancer as it was all completely new to me.
+I received a lot of support from my Gastroenterologist compared to my GP, which helped with my fear.
+Fortunately for me, my desire to live and my love of life kept me positive during my treatment.

 I do believe exercise helped me.
 It made me feel better.
 I couldn’t do running or skipping anymore when I became ill but I still worked out with weights.
 Sometimes you have to push yourself – it’s not easy.
 To live, you live with cancer.

 I’m 80 years old and boxing.
-Ten minutes of boxing is like 45 minutes of jogging – it’s hard work.
-I like the challenge and I feel so much better after a really good work out when I’ve sweated a lot.
+Ten minutes of boxing is like 45 minutes of jogging – it’s hard work but I like the challenge and I feel so much better after a really good work out when I’ve sweated a lot.

 I would say three things to someone with ovarian cancer.
 Firstly, do indulge.
 Do things that make you feel good and don’t feel guilty about it.
 I think that’s really important.
 Secondly, make plans.

 "From time to time I am fearful, but having cancer hasn’t affected my lifestyle at all"Anita Leslau

 I’m probably doing more now than I did a few years ago before I was diagnosed.